andrzejsliwa/guard-rebar/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Guardfile:

     notification :emacs